BuvinJT/distbuilder/docs/QuickStart.md

 access such and revise it for your own needs prior to its use.

 So, what's the point of setting `prc.isTestingExe = True` ?
-The most astute observer may notice (on Windows or Mac, but not Linux...) that the stdout/err messages (seen by clicking the "Hello Tkinter" button when running the raw .py script) are not produced on the terminal by the *standalone version* of the program when it is launched in the
+If you have run this example program, the most astute observer may notice (on Windows or Mac, but not Linux...) that the stdout/err messages (seen by clicking the "Hello Tkinter" button when running the raw .py script) are not produced on the terminal by the *standalone version* of the program when it is launched in the